VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 >
 > Fine, then let's go talk to [The Lab Lead]!

-At this point, I'm literally laughing at this guy, he's red in the face from screaming, and I'm just chill.
+At this point, I'm literally laughing at this guy, he's red in the face from screaming, and I'm just keep laughing at his tantrum.
 We get up to the lab leads office, the guy who is also responsible for fixing equipment, and the GTA tells hid story of how I'm a disrespectful little shit, somehow leaving out what started the entire thing- him almost getting people to blow fuses on equipment.
 After he's done making his case, while I smile and play with the tube around my neck and lean on my 10kv burnt long-board, I tell the lab lead what we're actually up here about, that this GTA wanted us to **measure impedance, with an ohmeter, on a live circuit**.
 Lab Lead, I shit you not, looks at the GTA and just says "Are you serious?" then ripped the dude a new one.
 11/10.

 This did *not* get better, at all, though the semester.
 I basically ended up teaching my lab.

 This semester I was also a Resident Assistant at UNL.
-Because of the legallity of discussing anything about that, I'm choosing to not talk about the experience directly, though my next semester an an RA left an even more sour taste in my mouth than this one did.
+More on that in a bit.

 During this time UNL did have an incident with a [Racist](https://journalstar.com/news/local/education/unl-students-voice-frustration-over-administrations-lack-of-action-against-white-nationalist/article_2f83d453-5f66-58f3-a0df-32af4d50e625.html) [Douchebag](http://www.dailynebraskan.com/news/unl-chancellor-says-daniel-kleve-is-protected-by-first-amendment/article_54a064ee-0cee-11e8-ad7b-ef1f3a068da6.html) to which they respond by ... giving everyone free "Hate Will Never Win" T-shirts instead of doing something actually meaningful.
 Cool.